themeteorchef/using-mysql-with-meteor-via-methods/README.md

 #### Tutorial: Using MySQL with Meteor via Methods

-In this tutorial, we'll learn how to use
+In this tutorial, we'll learn how to use MySQL in Meteor

 [Read this tutorial on The Meteor Chef](https://themeteorchef.com/tutorials/using-mysql-with-meteor-via-methods)